-That's the thinking behind these casual arrangements of pumpkins and squash in their fresh-from-the-vine state, assembled in minutes at the Apple Farm in Philo, California.
+That's the thinking behind these casual arrangements of squash and pumpkin varieties in their fresh-from-the-vine state, assembled in minutes at the Apple Farm in Philo, California.
 Mixed with leaves, berries, and fruits clipped from the garden (or readily available at florists and grocery stores), plump pumpkins and winter squash dress up a porch or patio table.

 Add height A terra-cotta bowl forms the base, elevating a mound of persimmons above the rest of the arrangement.

 Contrast shapes Persimmon leaves and branches jut out at various angles, breaking up the roundness of the fruit.